ViveTheModder/swag-studio/README.md

 # swag-studio
-Swag Studio is a Budokai Tenkaichi 3 tool made for GSC files (Dragon History scenarios) to display plenty of information about them.
+Swag Studio is a Budokai Tenkaichi 3 tool made for GSC files (Dragon History scenarios), both PS2 and Wii ones, to display plenty of information about them.
 It can display the following:
 * what map and background music the scenario uses, and if it ever changes during certain scenes;
 * what rewards the player gets after completing a scenario;